-VFS Global forms partnership with Responsible AI Institute to Champion Ethical AI Development
+VFS Global Forms Partnership With Responsible AI Institute To Champion Ethical AI Development

-(MENAFN- VFS Global) The company will develop all AI solutions within its advanced Development Centres located in Mumbai, Dubai, and Berlin
+(MENAFN- Dubai PR Network) The company will develop all AI solutions within its advanced Development Centres located in Mumbai, Dubai, and Berlin

 VFS Global, a leading outsourcing and technology services specialist for governments and diplomatic missions worldwide, proudly announces its partnership with the Responsible AI Institute (RAI Institute).
 The RAI Institute, a prestigious non-profit organization based in the USA, is dedicated to fostering responsible AI practices within organizations.